FT8 Decoder

 1. No callsign set → no Log button at all

-The Log column is simply empty.
+No Log action appears.
 The decoder has no way to know which messages are yours without a callsign to match against.
-Set your callsign in your profile, refresh, and the button appears.
+Set your callsign in your profile, refresh, and the button appears on eligible direct QSO messages.

 2. No activation in progress → monthly Hunting folder